knative/docs/docs/serving/samples/secrets-go/index.md

    ```

 ## Building and deploying the sample

-Once you have recreated the sample code files (or used the files in the sample
-folder) you're ready to build and deploy the sample app.

 1. Use Docker to build the sample code into a container.
 To build and push with
    Docker Hub, run these commands replacing `{username}` with your Docker Hub